layeredapps/stripe-subscriptions/readme.md

     }

 If you use `AUTOMATIC_BILLING_PROFILE_EMAIL` and `AUTOMATIC_BILLING_PROFILE_FULL_NAME` but the user does not have a profile they provide those values as normal.
 To ensure the user has a profile with this information use `REQUIRE_PROFILE=true` and `USER_PROFILE_FIELDS=contact-email,full-name` to collect it at registration.

-Use `VIEW_SUBSCRIPTION_PLANS=false` to prevent users from browsing published plans.
-By default they can see which plans are published to subscribe or change between them.
-If you do this the `/account/subscriptions/start-subscription` page will also be disabled as it lists plans for the user's selection.
-You can link users directly to `/account/subscriptions/confirm-subscription?planid=xxxx`.

-Use `SKIP_CONFIRM_SUBSCRIPTION=true` to automatically submit the `/account/subscription/confirm-subscription` page.
-With this enabled the user can create their subscription directly after entering billing information by linking `/account/subscriptions/create-billing-profile?return-url=/account/subscriptions/confirm-subscription%3Fplanid=xxxx`.

 ### Styling the Stripe elements